dorinandreidragan/dorinandreidragan.github.io/docs/articles/high-availability-with-keepalived.md

 curl http://192.168.56.10
 ```

+If the setup is correct, you should see the page that indicates which server (MASTER or BACKUP) is responding.

 ## Step 5: Simulating Failover

 To test the failover functionality, I stopped the Keepalived service on the `MASTER` server.